Paazl/magento2-checkout-widget/README.md

 Our platform connects you to delivery methods worldwide.
 From any type of home delivery to thousands of carrier collection points.
 Paazl even helps you with your stores to achieve a truly, omnichannel approach.

 Our extensions power customer experience in your webshop.
-Paazl determines the right delivery methods, displaying these seamlessly and intuitively in your checkout.
-Clear information on when to expect delivery maximizes conversion.
+Paazl personalizes delivery methods, displaying these seamlessly and intuitively in your checkout.
+And with clear information on when to expect delivery we help maximizing conversion.

+Connect your warehouse to our platform to automate the shipping process.
+We facilitate shipping labels of broad range of local, national and global e-commerce carriers.
+We offer a flexible solution and speed up your go-to-market.

 Our track & trace allows you to engage customers with your own look & feel.
 We help you make delivery a really branded experience, building trust with pro-active communication.
 So your customers will keep coming back for more.